 - In a small bowl place egg and beer and mix thoroughly.

-- In a medium bowl mix 1/2 cup Flour, baking powder and salt and whisk until blended.
+- In a medium bowl mix 1/2 cup flour, baking powder and salt and whisk until blended.

 - Add egg/beer mixture to flour mixture and combine completely.

-- Set up a dipping station in this order: shrimp, flour bowl (1/4 cup), wet flour mixture, coconut, parchment lined tray. (see note #2)
+- Set up a dipping station in this order: shrimp, flour bowl (1/4 cup), wet flour mixture, coconut, parchment-lined tray. (see note #2)

 - Dip shrimp in dry flour, then wet flour mixture.
 Be sure to let excess flour mixture drip off before then dipping it into the coconut mixture.
 Press the coconut into all crevices of the shrimp.

-- Place onto parchment lined tray.
+- Place onto the parchment-lined tray.

-- Coat all shrimp then place tray in the refrigerator for 20 minutes to have coating "set" to shrimp. (see note #3)
+- Coat all shrimp then place the tray in the refrigerator for 20 minutes to have coating "set" to shrimp. (see note #3)

-- Heat oil to medium high. (approx 350°)
+- Heat oil to medium-high. (approx 350°)